SchumacherFM/Anonygento/README.md

 Random Data
 -----------
-All data is read from self defined csv files which are store in the module data folder.
+All data is read from self defined csv files which are stored in the module data folder and there in a locale subfolder.

 You provide the random data for the module.
 There are several files for the english language already available.